 Before we delve into these and go over some examples, it is important to understand what assets are allowed to be depreciated.

 First, depreciable assets are those that provide economic benefits over a future period of time greater than one year and have a measurable useful life, which are called long-lived assets.
 This asset class includes assets that fall under the property, plant, and equipment category, as well as assets that lack physical substance (intangible assets) such as trademarks and copyrights.
-(Take note that the depreciation of intangible long-lived assets is actually called amortization.)
-As previously stated, in order to be able to depreciate something, you need to be able to accurately estimate its useful life, therefore land and intangible assets with indefinite useful lives are not depreciated.
+(Note that the depreciation of intangible long-lived assets is actually called amortization.)
+As previously stated, in order to be able to depreciate something, you need to be able to accurately estimate its useful life, therefore land and intangible assets with indefinite useful lives can not be depreciated or amortized.

 Another aspect that differs between the two standards is that under IFRS each component of an asset must be depreciated separately.
 For instance, if you were deprecating a building you will have to depreciate the roof, the siding, the air conditioning/heating system, and the elevator separately.

 OK!
 Tell me – What are the Different Types of Depreciation?

 This depreciation method is the most straightforward and it allocates the same cost over every year of an asset’s useful life.
 To calculate the annual depreciation amount, you will first need to determine its useful life as well as the value the asset will still have at the end of its useful life – the salvage or residual value.
 (An example of an asset that could have a salvage value is a moving van that is sold after a company has held it for its useful life.)
 After the useful life and the salvage value is determined, simply subtract the salvage value from the asset’s cost, and divide that by the estimated useful life.